ardagnir/athame/README.md

 You can now run ~/local/bin/bash to run bash with Athame.

-**If you are Poe Dameron, or anyone else who likes to live dangerously:**
+**If you are Poe Dameron and like to live dangerously**

-Install Readline_Athame as your default sytem readline:
+Install Athame Readline as your default sytem Readline:
 *For Ubuntu/Debian:*

     cd athame